Your Fate is Not Sealed

 ~ Final Score: 9/10 ~

-Review copy provided by Defiant Development.
+Review copy provided by Defiant Development for PC.
 Screenshots taken by reviewer.